 Thinking of heading up to Maine’s Acadia National Park?
 There’s a reason why this park is among America’s most visited: it’s gorgeous, and there is lots to do.
 If you’re starting to plan your trip, you may be ready to start organizing all the details.
 Where to stay, what to do.

 If so, you’ll want to head over to this post on creating an awesome Bar Harbor/Acadia itinerary.
 But if you’re only in the beginning stages of travel research, you may not be sure when you should go to Bar Harbor.
-In fact, what is the best time to visit Acadia National Park?
+In fact, when is the best time to visit Acadia National Park?

 6 Reasons Fall is the Best Time to Visit Acadia National Park